matveipasynkov/Patient-monitoring-system-Observer-pattern-/README.md

 classes.
 The fields of each class must be readable but closed to writing.
 Classes must contain a constructor to initialize their fields.
 In addition to the fields described by the JSON file, classes must implement a ToJSON method that provides a string representation of the current object in JSON format.
 Choose independently identifier (name) for the class, so that it logically describes the object and satisfies Microsoft naming rules.
-3) All MyType classes implement the EventHandler<EventArgs> Updated event, which is responsible for notifying subscribers about changes to the object.
+3) All Patient classes implement the EventHandler<EventArgs> Updated event, which is responsible for notifying subscribers about changes to the object.
 Implement an inheritor class
 EventArgs that stores the date and time of the changes.
 4) AutoSaver class subscribed to Updated events of objects from JSON file.
 When receiving two events no more than 15 seconds apart, it should write the current state of the collection of objects in JSON new file <original_json_file_name>_tmp.json